Lindsay Pineda, Senior Implementation Consultant, Unicon, Inc.

 Amanda Mason, Senior Business Analyst, Unicon, Inc.

-The following examples illustrate the types of learning analytics knowledge challenges most often expressed at the institutions:
+The following examples illustrate the types of integration/system challenges most often expressed at the institutions:

 - What do we do with the data? – This was a common theme and expressed by many at the institutions we visited; at one particular institution we were told, "How is this different than what we already do?
 We already have loads of data, we just don't do anything with it."
 This is a consistent statement among institutions.
 Most do have loads of data they have been collecting for decades, but that is not the difficulty.
 The difficulty lies in where the data is located.
 We found that data is located in several different systems, departments, and often stored within the minds of tenured individuals who are sought out to advise in specific situations.
 Some viewed this robust wealth of data as a positive thing because there was so much information being captured about students.
 However, the fact remains that a lot of data does not equal a lot of knowledge about how to use it.
 As one institution pointed out, "There is the perception that having loads of data as a good thing, but we're not sure if it's at all useful or valuable."